The answer, if you want a greyhound-model type dog here, is the Spanish variety: the Galgos, or Galgas if female.

 Today is a day of adjustment: how many walks?
-What does that squeaky noise mean? (not a bark yet, but those are rare if not unheard of), is she happy?
+What does that squeaky noise mean? - not a bark yet, is she happy?
 Does she miss the other dogs in the refuge?

 I try not to look up too much information on these magnificent, gentle dogs as there are images on the net that haunt the mind.
 I saw a photo once of what a mindless hunter had done when he deemed the dog to be no use to him anymore.
 I hope something worse might befall him.